Modified Marrone-Treanor dissociation model: formulation and benchmarking for diatom/atom mixtures: Conclusion

-Next, we verified our CFD implementation of the MMT model against DMS reference solutions in space-homogeneous isothermal and adiabatic heat baths representative of post-shock conditions in hypersonic flows.
+We benchmarked our CFD implementation of the MMT model against DMS reference solutions in space-homogeneous isothermal and adiabatic heat baths representative of post-shock conditions in hypersonic flows.
 Simulations of $\mathrm{N_2/N}$ and $\mathrm{O_2/O}$ mixtures show that, with our appropriately calibrated kinetic rate parameters, the two-temperature formulation of the MMT model closely matches DMS results even when dissociation takes place under vibrational nonequilibrium conditions.
 The MMT model's mutually consistent expressions for nonequilibrium dissociation rate coefficient and associated vibrational energy removal term ensure that the correct amount of energy is transferred between the vibrational and trans-rotational modes at all times.
-This feature is particularly important for achieving close agreement between CFD-MMT and DMS under adiabatic conditions, where $T$ and $T_\mathrm{v}$ both vary in response to dissociation reactions and vibrational relaxation altering the gas state.
+This feature is particularly important for achieving close agreement between CFD-MMT and DMS predictions under adiabatic conditions, where $T$ and $T_\mathrm{v}$ both vary dynamically in response to dissociation coupled to vibrational relaxation.

-The resulting MMT model accurately reproduces the major features observed in direct molecular simulations, but remains computationally inexpensive enough to be employed in large-scale CFD simulations.
-An upcoming companion article fully parameterizes the MMT model for 5-species air, including vibrational relaxation rates and verifies its accuracy against DMS relaxation results in isothermal and adiabatic heat baths.
+The proposed MMT model accurately reproduces the major features observed in DMS calculations, but remains computationally inexpensive enough to be employed in large-scale CFD simulations.
+In a follow-up article we will parameterize the MMT model for 5-species air, including {new QCT data for the Zeldovich exchange reactions, and benchmark} its predictions against DMS reference results for partially dissociated air.